radwane212/LevelC-HelloWord/README.md

 #0x00- C-hello_world
 Compiling very simple programs with gcc.
-Learning the steps of compilation.
+Learning the steps of compilation!